Wales women's national rugby union team: History

 From 2004 to 2006 a policy of selecting only players based in Wales resulted in a series of poor results – and failure to qualify for the 2006 World Cup.
 When the policy was reversed the team immediately recorded their best Six Nations performance, with a victory over France in 2006, wins over Scotland in 2006 & 2007, ending a ten-year drought of wins against their Celtic opponents, and culminating with victory over England in 2009 on their way to a Triple Crown.
 The National 7s squad lifted the European 7s title in 2006, beating England in the final but narrowly failed to secure a place in the 2009 Rugby World Cup 7s.
 In 2007 Wales also re-entered the FIRA Championship, using the tournament to give tournament experience to its development team.

 In November 2021, the Welsh Rugby Union announced that they would be offering 12-month contracts to Wales Women for the first time in its history.
-The contracts take effect on January 1, 2022.
+The contracts took effect on 1 January 2022.

 Players

 Current squad

-Wales named their final 32-player squad on the 21 September 2022, for the 2021 Rugby World Cup.
+Wales named their final 32-player squad on 11 August for the 2025 Women's Rugby World Cup.